-The Greater Lafourche Port Commission acquired the South Lafourche Leonard J. Miller, Jr. Airport from the Lafourche Parish Government in November 2001 because they saw the South Lafourche Airport, a short 22-mile drive or 10-minute helicopter ride to Port Fourchon, as an opportunity to support the continued development of the port and offshore mineral exploration and production by providing enhanced air transportation services.
-The Port Commission also acquired 1,200 acres surrounding the airport, which are slated for industrial development of aviation-related businesses in support of oil and gas activities at Port Fourchon and in the Gulf of Mexico.
+The Greater Lafourche Port Commission acquired the South Lafourche Leonard J. Miller, Jr. Airport from the Lafourche Parish Government in November 2001.
+The Port Commission saw the South Lafourche Airport’s proximity to Port Fourchon (only 22 miles by land or 10 minutes by air) and recognized the importance of providing air transportation services to facilitate the continued development of the port and offshore industry.
+In order to allow the airport to further expand its landside and airside facilities, the Port Commission acquired 1,200 acres surrounding the airport, which are slated for industrial development of aviation-related businesses in support of energy activities at Port Fourchon and in the Gulf of Mexico.

-Shortly after the airfield acquisition, the federal and state governments funded an Airport Master Plan to provide a clear view of the South Lafourche Airport’s future and its potential contributions to the region.
-Quick, short-term improvements were implemented, including establishing onsite security measures, ensuring fueling capabilities, re-surfacing Airport Road, constructing a hangar for aircraft storage, and upgrading the runway markings and lighting.
+Shortly after GLPC acquired the airport, federal and state agencies funded an Airport Master Plan to provide a clear vision of the South Lafourche Airport’s future development needs and its potential contributions to the region.
+The immediate implementation of short-term improvements included the establishment of onsite security measures, new fueling capabilities, re-surfacing of Airport Road, construction of a large hangar for aircraft storage, and upgrading the runway markings and lighting.

-The Port Commission surpassed the original master plan recommendations with projects like extending the runway from 3,800 to 6,500 feet, widening it from 75 to 100 feet, and resurfacing it, strengthening the runway and aircraft parking apron to support wheel loads up to 75,000 pounds, installing airfield lighting, signage, and navigational aids (NAVAIDS), and constructing a full parallel taxiway.
+The Port Commission surpassed the original master plan recommendations with projects like extending the runway from 3,800 to 6,500 feet, widening it from 75 to 100 feet, resurfacing it, strengthening it along with the aircraft parking apron to support wheel loads up to 75,000 pounds, installing airfield lighting, signage, and navigational aids (NAVAIDS), and constructing a full-length parallel taxiway.